international-labour-organization/designsystem/.changeset/metal-tomatoes-fetch.md

 "@ilo-org/twig": patch
 ---

-Add name attribute to button
+Add optional name paramater that will pass a string to the button element's underlying name attribute